robskrob/Dirty-Sprite-2/README.md

 git clone https://github.com/VundleVim/Vundle.vim.git ~/.vim/bundle/Vundle.vim
 ```

 6. Install the plugins.
 Note when you first install the packages you will see errors, but they are harmless.
-Vim is complaining about the plugins not being there, which makes sense because, indeed, the do not exist.
+Vim is complaining about the plugins not being there, which makes sense because, indeed, they do not exist.
 However, they will exist once you run:
 ```bash
 vim +PluginInstall +qall
 ```